• Skip to primary navigation

 • 3 tablespoons salt

-• 2 tablespoons white or cannabis sugar
+• 2 tablespoons white, granulated sugar

 • 1 tablespoon minced garlic